 By default other SWITCHdrive users cannot delete (or move!) your data, unless you have explicitly given them the delete permission when you share data with them.

 Normally shared users can only create new data or change existing data in your shared folder.
 Deleting or moving data is not allowed to protect you from accidental deletion of your own data by users, who maybe just want to unshare the data but are deleting it instead.

 If you want your shared users to also delete and move your data, activate the delete permission by clicking on the 3 dots icon when sharing data with the desktop client:

 In the web client activate the delete permission by adding a checkmark to the delete option when sharing data:

 Note: If a user is deleting your shared data, this data will be moved to the trashbin in your switchdrive account, but also to the trashbin of the user who has deleted the data.
 See here how you can restore the deleted data.

 If you miss some data in your switchdrive folder and cannot find it in your trashbin then go to the activity settings and see who has actually deleted the data.
 Please ask this user or the owner of the shared data to restore it if you still need it.

 Versions of a file are created whenever you save a file in your switchdrive folder.
-However, the number of versions of a file will be reduced over time, because SWITCHdrive automatically expires old files to ensure that users do not exceed their quotas.
+However, the number of versions of a file will be reduced over time, because SWITCHdrive automatically expires files older than 30 days.